Tiendil/tiendil-org-content/content/posts/2024-032-ai-notes-2024-the-current-state/en.md

 ## View through the prism of model generations

-First of all, let's look at how the top implementations of universal LLMs have evolved — the main achievement of recent years.
+First, let's examine how the top implementations of universal LLMs — the main achievement of recent years — have evolved.

 An ideal example would be the series of models from OpenAI: each new model literally corresponds to a stage in the development of technologies as I see them:

-1. Youth — GPT-3 — pushing models to their limits through scaling data and hardware.
+1. Youth — GPT-3 — Pushing models to their limits through scaling data and hardware.
-2. Coming of Age — GPT-4 — when the possibilities of extensive development are exhausted, we transition to an intensive path of maximizing architectural adaptation.
+2. Coming of Age — GPT-4 — When the possibilities of extensive development are exhausted, we transition to an intensive path of maximizing architectural adaptation.
 This stage naturally culminated in multimodality — support for various data types such as text, images, and audio.
-3. Maturity — o1 — when we can no longer **radically** improve the architecture of the target system, we begin building a metasystem in which the original system becomes one of the components.
+3. Maturity — o1 — When we can no longer **radically** improve the architecture of the target system, we begin building a metasystem in which the original system becomes one of the components.
 The [Chain-of-Thought](https://www.promptingguide.ai/techniques/cot) pattern, on which o1 is tuned, can be interpreted as the first such metasystem, albeit a very simple one.
 It can be seen as the sequential application of the model to a [blackboard](https://en.wikipedia.org/wiki/Blackboard_(design_pattern)).
 The next step, for example, could involve multi-agent systems and model specialization.
-4. Old age (?) — GPT-5 — when all possibilities for radical improvements are exhausted, we shift to the meticulous process of fine-tuning and optimization.
+4. Old age (?) — GPT-5 — When all possibilities for radical improvements are exhausted, we shift to the meticulous process of fine-tuning and optimization.
 The technology can still be improved for a long time and cumulatively made orders of magnitude better, but explosive growth is over.
 Therefore, there are persistent rumors on the internet that we shouldn't expect a big leap from GPT-5.

-I would like to draw your attention to the fact that changing the base model is an extremely expensive operation.
+I would like to draw your attention to the fact that changing the base model is extremely expensive.
 Models are not changed on a whim.
 They are changed exactly when squeezing something new out of the old approach becomes economically unviable compared to investing in a new approach.
 In other words, when the limit of rapid development is reached.

 At some point, it became impractical to invest the majority of resources in scaling data and hardware, so we switched to optimizing the architecture.
 Once the architecture was fine-tuned, humanity redirected financial flows toward experiments in creating metasystems.